New Mexico Red Chile Sauce

 • Step One: Prepare the Chiles – Follow the correlating instructions for the chile type you are using:

-Option #1: Fresh Fire Roasted Chilies – Wearing gloves, use kitchen scissors to remove the stems and seeds.
+Option #1: Fresh Fire Roasted Chiles – Wearing gloves, use kitchen scissors to remove the stems and seeds.
 If there is a lot of char from the fire roasting, I also recommend removing that.

 Option #3: Dried Chile Pods – Preheat oven to 350°F and heat 3 – 5 cups of water.
 Break the stems off and shake the seeds out from the pods.
 Place peppers in a single layer on a baking sheet.
-Roast for 2 to 5 minutes or until you smell the chilies roasting.
+Roast for 2 to 5 minutes or until you smell the chiles roasting.
 Remove from oven.
 Place the chiles in the pot with hot water.
 Remove from heat and let the chiles soak for 30 minutes.

-• Step Two: Prepare the Onions – Heat the olive oil in a saute pan until the oil starts to shimmer.
-Add the diced onion and saute over medium heat for 2 minutes.
+• Step Two: Prepare the Onions – Heat the olive oil in a sauté pan until the oil starts to shimmer.
+Add the diced onion and sauté over medium heat for 2 minutes.
 Add the garlic and a pinch of salt.
-Saute for one minute.
+Sauté for one minute.
 Set aside.

 • Step Five: Deeper Flavor/Chile Colorado-ish (Optional) Place the sauce in a medium-sized saucepan.
 Simmer on low heat for 30 minutes or until you reach your desired thickness.